2022-23 Residence Life Handbook

 INCENSE: The burning of incense is prohibited in all IHCC halls.

 ROOM CHANGES: While we hope all new roommates will eventually become good friends, we realize this doesn't always happen.
-If, after trying to work out differences, you and your roommate still find that you don't like living together, you have the option of filling out the room change request form.
+If, after trying to work out differences, you and your roommate still find that you don't like living together, you have the option of filling out the room change request form in eRezLife.
 Room change requests will not be reviewed until after the second week of the term.
 You must remain in your original room and roommate assignment during the first two weeks of each term.
 If a room change is approved by the Director of Student Life, housing will create a timeline for the move.
 Residents may request room change if the student's balance is paid in full.
 There is a $50 room change fee that will be added to the students account if their room change request is approved.
 At the end of the initial two weeks and during the remainder of the term, students desiring room or roommate changes, or hall changes should fill out the “Room Change Request” form on eRezLife.
 The College reserves the right to make all final decisions concerning room assignments.

 ROOM CONSOLIDATION: Rooms with multiple beds (any room style except for singles) are to be occupied at full capacity.
 In the case where one of the registered occupants vacates the room, the remaining resident(s) agrees to accept an assigned roommate or move to another room.
 This consolidation agreement is a part of the housing contract.
 Students will receive more information when this process begins.
+If the student is residing in a double occupancy room and wants to remain in the room alone, that student will be charged the room rate of a double guaranteed single.

-SOLICITING: Door to door soliciting is prohibited in the halls, except with permission of the Residence Hall Supervisor.
+SOLICITING: Door to door soliciting is prohibited in the halls, except with permission of the residence hall supervisor.
 This policy is enforced to protect you by preventing the presence of unreliable and illegal peddlers.
-Please report any solicitors to the Residence Hall Supervisor immediately.
+Please report any solicitors to the residence hall supervisor immediately.

 RESIDENCE HALL CLOSINGS: Housing at Indian Hills is available year-round.
 Only residents whose balances are paid in full as well as prior arrangements made with the housing office two weeks prior to official college breaks, will be allowed to stay during the college break.
 Additional charges will apply for staying during official college breaks as the cost of staying over a break is not included in the initial cost of room/board.
 The cost to stay on campus during the break weeks is $175.00.
-Winter Break is $325.00 due to this break being two weeks long.
+Winter Break is $350.00 due to this break being two weeks long.
 Residents who do not stay during breaks may leave their belongings in their residence hall room during breaks; however, the college is not responsible for lost or damaged items.
 Residents who do not stay for break will turn in their room key during their “break sign out” appointment and will not have access to their residence hall building or their room.

 DRUG AND ALCOHOL POLICIES: Indian Hills prohibits the possession or use of illegal drugs and alcohol on or around its property at any time, except for those areas licensed under the laws of the state of Iowa.
 Areas where the use is prohibited include residence halls, student campus activities, classrooms, school parking lots, roadways, leisure activity areas, and all offices or work areas considered college property.
 Any violation of this policy may result in prosecution under Iowa law when applicable, as well as disciplinary action by the college deemed appropriate within the policies of conduct prescribed and approved by the Board of Trustees.

 This policy addresses alcohol, drugs, and other intoxicants.
-The purpose of this policy is to clarify the rules regarding possession, consumption and distribution of intoxicants within institutionally owned or operated buildings, property and grounds including administrative, instructional and research facilities; the policy applies to all IHCC employees, students and visitors.
+The purpose of this policy is to clarify the rules regarding possession, consumption, and distribution of intoxicants within institutionally owned or operated buildings, property and grounds including administrative, instructional and research facilities; the policy applies to all IHCC employees, students and visitors.
 This policy supplements Iowa Administrative Code Section 68113.17(2).
 In all instances this policy will be construed to comply with federal and state law.

-- Manufacturing, selling, distribution, use, or possession of marijuana, heroin, narcotics, or other controlled substances except as expressly permitted by law or possession of a device (drug paraphernalia) used to ingest or inhale an illegal drug or narcotic
+- Manufacturing, selling, distribution, use, or possession of marijuana, heroin, narcotics, or other controlled substances except as expressly permitted by law or possession of a device (drug paraphernalia) used to ingest or inhale an illegal drug or narcotic.

 - Manufacturing, selling, distribution, use, or possession of alcoholic beverages (except as expressly permitted by college regulations), or public intoxication.
 Alcoholic beverages may not, in any circumstance, be used by, possessed by, or distributed to any person under twenty-one (21) years of age.